-Parents: Fred C. and Sarah Ford
+Parents: Fred C. (also Clarence Frederick) Ford and Sarah Durham

 Sister: Louise D. Ford

 Enlisted on Febuary 24, 1941, in Knoxville, TN